 It’s a classic multiplayer map in the world of Team Fortress, but in Minecraft Dustbowl, it's just that little bit more special.
-Indeed, this is probably one of the best examples of command block work you’ll have ever seen, with a fully functioning control point system to capture the classic TF2 action.
+Indeed, this is probably one of the best examples of command block work you’ll have ever seen, with a fully-functioning control point system to capture the classic TF2 action.
 Along with a recreation of the core classes and Red versus Blue teams, Minecraft Dustbowl also has resupply lockers and dispensers that work flawlessly.
-Suddenly the fact that Dustbowl is a perfect visual replica of the original map is its least interesting feature.
+Suddenly, the fact that Dustbowl is a perfect visual replica of the original map is its least interesting feature.

 What do you need for a perfect Minecaft day out with your friends?
 Hundreds of rollercoasters extending to the very limits of Minecraft’s sky box and as far into the horizon as the eye can see.
 This Minecraftian ode to the humble theme park is ideal for people who love roller coasters, but hate queues.
 VR support will likely render this map unbearable.

 Diversity, as its name suggests, doesn’t pigeonhole itself into a single map type.
 Instead, Diversity offers up a plethora of different game types, with the completion of each mini-map rewarding you with a ball of wool.
 Collecting all ten different-coloured wools will allow you to construct a monument – your crowning achievement and proof that you defeated them all.